 7. Consider using affiliate products

-We have talked about affiliate marketing a lot on this blog.
+We talk about affiliate marketing a lot on our blog WPContentMarketing.
 First you need to be comfortable with the fact of selling someone else’s product or service on your site, and what they may or may not do to your reputation.
 The perfect formula is to only sell products you know and trust, ones you have used yourself.

 But seriously, can we use everything?
 Are there products that you know are very useful, but heck you would never need to use it?
-I could list hundreds of examples of this but I would suggest perusing some of the other posts I have on affiliate marketing.
+I could list hundreds of examples of this but I would suggest perusing some of the other posts over on our other blog.